JanSharp/VRCMenuSystem/gm-menu-requirements.md

 - Deleting player data for offline players
 - Deleting selection groups if it ends up not fitting anywhere else
+- Set override player names, so you can change names that don't print or sort well

 # Relevant Differences To Existing Systems